kavv210/aurrusfinal-ops-starter/content/pages/index.md

       - title: Organizational Development
         subtitle: Strengthen Internal Structure
         text: >-
-          Our approach focusus on enhancing the health and adaptability of your organization.
-We assist in designing operating models, refining governance frameworks and aligning leadership with business goals to create a resilient, agile and performancr-driven culture.
+          Our approach focuses on enhancing the health and adaptability of your organization.
+We assist in designing operating models, refining governance frameworks and aligning leadership with business goals to create a resilient, agile and performance-driven culture.
         image:
           url: /images/icon2.svg
           altText: Featured icon two